Summer-Ready Pets

 “A dog’s coat acts as insulation,” she explains.
 “Shaving it off can actually make them hotter because it removes the layer that protects their skin from the sun and helps regulate temperature.”
 Instead, she recommends a thorough deshedding treatment followed by a trim that keeps the coat shorter but still protective.

 For short-haired breeds and cats, regular brushing helps remove loose fur that can trap heat.
-Torres suggests brushing at least three times a week during the transition into summer and increasing baths to every two to three weeks using a moisturizing, oatmeal-based shampoo that won’t strip natural oils.
+Kim suggests brushing at least three times a week during the transition into summer and increasing baths to every two to three weeks using a moisturizing, oatmeal-based shampoo that won’t strip natural oils.

 Paw care is another critical area.
-“Hot pavement can burn paws in seconds once temperatures hit the 90s,” says Torres.
+“Hot pavement can burn paws in seconds once temperatures hit the 90s,” says Kim.
 She recommends applying pet-safe paw wax or balm now so dogs get used to the routine before the ground becomes dangerously hot.

 Training: Adjusting Behavior for the Heat